 Imagine that you just graduated from college.
+You sit through the ceremony and listen to all of those cliché graduation quotes.
 As a post-graduate, you’re probably banking on the leverage of your four year degree to help you land your first full-time job.
 Does it matter where you go to college to get that degree?

 Then, let’s flash forward five years into the future.
 What you talked about as a post-grad — like your first few internships and grade point average — isn’t necessarily relevant as you become established in your field.
 Does the school you attended as an undergrad also count as something to reflect on less?
 We asked several professional women: “Does it matter where you go to college?”
 This is what they said.